OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md

 Now let's configure some shared servers in a farm:

-1. Create one or more deployment targets that will be used to host the applications for these tenants. *This could be any type of deployment target.*
+1. Create one or more deployment targets that will be used to host the applications for these tenants.Â *This could be any type of deployment target.*
 2. Select the **Hosting/Shared-Farm-1** tag
 ![](/docs/images/5669555/5865743.png?effects=drop-shadow)

-These deployment targets will now be included in deployments for any tenants matching this filter, that is any tenants tagged with **Hosting/Shared-Farm-1**.
+These deployment targets will now be included in deployments for any tenants matching this filter, that is any tenants tagged withÂ **Hosting/Shared-Farm-1**.

 ### Step 3: Configure the tenants to deploy onto the shared server farm

-Now let's select some tenants that should be hosted on **Shared-Farm-1**:
+Now let's select some tenants that should be hosted onÂ **Shared-Farm-1**:

-1. Create some new tenants (or find existing ones) and tag them with **Hosting/Shared-Farm-1** **![](/docs/images/5669555/5865744.png?effects=drop-shadow)**
+1. Create some new tenants (or find existing ones) and tag them withÂ **Hosting/Shared-Farm-1** **![](/docs/images/5669555/5865744.png?effects=drop-shadow)**